MastaChicken/Group-Project/frontend/README.md

 ### Building

-We use `JSDoc` to generate documentation. `JSDoc` is installed as a developer dependency through `npm`
+We use `typedoc` to generate documentation. `typedoc` is installed as a developer dependency through `npm`

 `$ npm run doc`